Human Resource Specialist

 - Monitor whether a positive working environment, supportive of cultural diversity, is maintained, and enhanced for all personnel.

-- Conduct awareness sessions as needed.
-Use civil rights or human resource videotapes when appropriate.
+- Conduct awareness sessions as needed, using digital resources on civil rights or human resources.

 Communicate and Coordinate